 Yes.
 If you do not qualify for SSDI benefits because you do not have enough work credits, you might qualify for Supplemental Security Income (SSI) benefits.
 You will have to meet the same medical standards and have low income and few assets.

-If you do not qualify for VA disability compensation, you might qualify for a VA disability pension.
+If you do not qualify for VA disability compensation, you might qualify for a VA disability pension which is sometimes called a non-service connected pension.
 A VA disability pension can be based on a disability that is not service-related.
 Similar to SSI, a VA disability pension requires the recipient to have low income.

 Where can I get help?